Community Development Fellowship Program

 How does the program work?

 Fellows are matched with a community-based organization in the city, such as the Baltimore Main Streets program or a public-private partnership dedicated to economic or community-development work.
 Specific projects are determined by the host sites based on organizational needs but may include community outreach, special events and other daily work that aligns with fellows’ abilities and goals.
-Fellows work anywhere from eight to 20 hours per week and earn $13.50 per hour in addition to course credit for the semester-long internship.
+Fellows work anywhere from 10 to 20 hours per week and earn $15.00 per hour.
+Fellowships are awarded on a semester basis and are 15 weeks in length.

 How do students qualify for participation?